FarronF/limerick-council-meetings/meetings/2024/04/23-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 13th February 2024.md

 and subject to further comments, to finalise the policy wording and recommend that it goes to

-the Full Council for adoption.---
+the Full Council for adoption.
+---
 4

 **Item 3: Notice of Motion submitted by Councillor S. Hartigan (referred from Metro Meeting)**